 HIV is not easy to transmit.
 Even in unsanitary conditions, HIV does not spread through touching another person, including their tears, sweat, saliva, feces (poop) or urine (pee).
 It does not spread through hugging, kissing, shaking hands, or sharing a cell with someone.
 Sharing food or dishes does not transmit HIV.
 Neither does coughing or sneezing on someone else.
 These things are often called "casual contact," and it is not possible to transmit HIV through casual contact.

 HIV is most often transmitted by people who do not know their status (and therefore are not taking HIV medications), through sex without condoms or other barriers.
 HIV is also transmitted through sharing needles to inject drugs or hormones.
-HIV can also be transmitted to an infant through breastfeeding.
-The risk of transmitting HIV in these ways is also very low (though not proven to be zero) if the person living with HIV has an undetectable viral load.
-And while there is basically no risk of HIV transmission through tattooing in a licensed parlor on the outside, prison tattooing with equipment that often cannot be cleaned properly may carry some possible risk of spreading HIV.
+HIV can also be transmitted to an infant during pregnancy or through breastfeeding.
+The risk of transmitting HIV in these ways is also low (although not zero) if the person living with HIV has an undetectable viral load.
+And while there is basically no risk of HIV transmission through tattooing in a licensed parlor on the outside, prison tattooing with equipment and ink that cannot be sterilized (cleaned) properly does carry some risk of spreading HIV.

 Only four body fluids are capable of transmitting HIV: